01mf02/jq-lang-spec/spec.typ

 On the syntax side, we first defined formal syntax (HIR) that closely corresponds to actual jq syntax.
-We then gave a lowering that reduces HIR to a simpler syntax (MIR), in order to simplify the semantics later.
+We then gave a lowering that reduces HIR to a simpler subset (MIR), in order to simplify the semantics later.
 We finally showed how a subset of actual jq syntax can be translated into HIR and thus MIR.